 The trip starts with a comfortable introduction ride across Belgium, Luxembourg, and France.
 These three countries are similar in terms of welcoming hospitality and fantastic biking roads.
 However, they all offer a remarkable variety of culture, food as well as history.
 This chapter is all about eye-pleasing landscapes, far-reaching views, and relaxing riding.

 The following chapter is where the story of your journey begins to pick up the pace.
-As you approach the fringes of the Alps, the roads will become less straight and also riding more involved.
-During the next several days, your journey will take you via Innsbruck in Austria to Ljubljana in Slovenia.
-An exhilarating ride over several stunning mountain passes will nicely spice up this part of the trip.
+As you approach the Alps’ fringes, the roads will become less straight and riding more involved.
+Your journey will take you via Innsbruck in Austria to Ljubljana in Slovenia during the next several days.
+Finally, an exhilarating ride over several stunning mountain passes will nicely spice up this part of the trip.

 Just as you might start thinking, how can the rest of the tour get better than this?
 It will.
 Now you’ll enter Eastern Europe proper.

-Slovenia may be one of the smallest countries in Europe but is definitely a constant source of surprise.
-This stunning Alpine country is also considered to be one of the most beautiful places to relax, enjoy the pristine nature and ride your motorcycle.
+Slovenia may be one of the smallest countries in Europe, but it is definitely a constant source of surprise.
+This stunning Alpine country is also considered one of the most beautiful places to relax, enjoy pristine nature and ride your motorcycle.
 For generations, the Slovenians proudly safeguarded their customs, traditions and history.
 This is reflected in delicious cuisine, friendly atmosphere and welcoming people.
 During your stay in Slovenia, you’ll have the opportunity to explore Ljubljana, the capital city.

 Various migrations, invading forces, and empires influenced Croatia and Bosnia throughout their history.

-Not only does this tour include big names such as Dubrovnik, Mostar, and Porec as well as Plitvice National Park.
+Not only does this tour include big names such as Dubrovnik, Mostar, and Porec, as well Plitvice National Park.
 It also contains sidekicks like the Grossglockner, Innsbruck, Ljubljana, Zadar, as well as Bihac, Pula, and Rovinj.

-Please spend some time reading the day-by-day itinerary.
-You will not only find out more details about the destinations but also understand the vastness of this journey.
+Please spend some time reading the day-by-day itinerary about the Bosnia, Croatia and Slovenia self-guided motorcycle tour.
+You will find out more details about the destinations and understand the vastness of this journey.

-For an alternative tour, please use this link: Grand Europe
+For an alternative for the Bosnia, Croatia and Slovenia self-guided motorcycle tour, please use this link: Grand Europe

 Day by day tour itinerary

-The main aim of the first three days of this tour is to provide you with a speedy transit to Eastern Europe.
+The main aim of the first three days of Bosnia, Croatia and Slovenia self-guided motorcycle tour is to provide you with a speedy transit to Eastern Europe.
 However, it certainly does not mean that you’ll have to spend three days riding only on the motorways.
 So let’s try to make it more attractive and see how we get on.